Helldorado Days (Las Vegas): 1935 Helldorado - 'Lets Do It Again'

 The first Las Vegas Helldorado was an overwhelming success.
 Before the event was over, the Las Vegas Evening Review-Journal, in a commentary titled "We Should Adopt Helldorado," pointed out, "If properly promoted, there is no reason Las Vegas' Helldorado cannot become one of the nation's most colorful and famous annual celebrations."

 On the evening of May 2, 1935, the Elks agreed and voted to make its version of Helldorado an annual affair."
 Zerby left Las Vegas days after the event to stage other shows around the western United States.
-The first Las Vegas Helldorado would be Zerby's last.
+The first Las Vegas Helldorado was Zerby's last.

-Two months later, former Mayor Cragin formed an organization that would lead to the start of another Helldorado tradition a rodeo.
+Two months later, former Mayor Cragin formed an organization that led to the start of another Helldorado tradition a rodeo.
 Cragin and other Las Vegas horse racing enthusiasts formed the Las Vegas Horseman's Association.
 Part of the enthusiasm came from Nevadans as they could now gamble on horse races.
 The stated mission of the horseman's association was to "lease, own, control, manage and operated ground for giving public or private exhibitions of horse racing, and other similar sports and to hold, manage and operate racing contests, field games and any other outdoor entrainment of all kinds, to manage and control horse breeding clubs, horse racing clubs, baseball clubs for the giving of public or private exhibitions and entertainment."

 1936 The first Las Vegas Helldorado Rodeo

 The caption over a front-page newspaper story on March 25, 1936, "Helldorado to Have Colorful Rodeo Program.
 Thrilling Show is promised by Horsemen's Association."
 The Las Vegas Horsemen's Association announced it was now a member of the "National Rodeo Association" and that "the Las Vegas rodeo will be staged strictly as an official and professional show."
-Like the first Helldorado a year earlier, the 1936 version with a rodeo and a beauty contest was successful and would become the most popular community event in Las Vegas for more than six decades.
+Like the first Helldorado a year earlier, the 1936 version with a rodeo and a beauty contest was successful and became the most popular community event in Las Vegas for more than six decades.